 What is Fluorosis?

 Fluoride is an important mineral for all children.
-Our mouths contain bacteria that convert sugars in the foods and beverages we consume to produce an acid that harms our teeth.
+Our mouths contain bacteria that combine with sugars in the foods we eat and the beverages we drink to produce an acid that harms our teeth.
 Fluoride protects our teeth.
 But too much fluoride can cause something called dental fluorosis.

 What is dental fluorosis?